 Tic Tac Tic Tac

 Adding to all this, as time goes by, age takes a toll on the game’s engine and assets, which has to be updated from time to time.
 Physics-Based Rendering (PBR) wasn’t a common feature in games back in 2012, but as time passes and technology evolves, it had to be introduced to avoid the pitfall of ending up with an already outdated game on release.
+This meant refactoring all ships once again.

 The same happened when the components feature was introduced.
 Ship components are parts of the ship that can be handled, fixed or replaced.
 The ships weren’t prepared for that and had to be refactored one more time.

+Due to the live development approach, CIG prefers to deliver functional updates to allow the players to access other features or content.
 These features are developed iteratively, being later on optimized, improved or further developed to add new innovations.
 The fact that they keep revamping the same features over and over is not a pre-planning issue but instead a requirement of the live development process.

 Drinking Mojitos